SigveMartin/RoboND/Project_4/README.md

 ![Screen Shot of FCN architecture, Lesson 32: Fully Convolutional Networks, Udacity][image2]

-The goal of the Encoder is to extract features of the image, whereas the goal of the decoder is to upscale the output from the encoder to the same size as the original imagem resulting in a segmentation or prediction of each individual pixel of the original image.
+The goal of the Encoder is to extract features of the image, whereas the goal of the decoder is to upscale the output from the encoder to the same size as the original image resulting in a segmentation or prediction of each individual pixel of the original image.

 Wheras a typical Convolutional Neural Networks might consist of a series of convolutional layers feeding into a fully connected layer (FCL), enabling classification tasks like "is this a person" (2D tensor), we want to find out where in the image the person is (4D tensor).
 That is why we need to replace the FCL with a 1x1 convolutional layer, as the fully connected layer does not preserve spatial information.
 So by inserting a 1x1 convolutional layer instead of the FCL we are able to preserve spatial inforamtion throughout the whole network, enabling it to find the person and decode where it is in the image.